Datalinker-Org/Farm-Data-Standards/Irrigation and Effluent/IEDS_Irrigation-and-Effluent-Data-Dictionary.md

 Total storage volume | Float: m3 | Total volume of a reservoir or dam.
 Typical water lost | Float: mm/season | Typical amount of water lost to drainage and runoff.
 Water source | Enumeration: see [Water Source](IEDS_Lists-of-Enumerated-Values.md#Water-Source).
+Water storage volume | Float: m3 | Amount of water naturally held by a reservoir.
 Typical water use efficiency | Float:  mm tonne/DM	| Amount of water used in irrigation per tonne of dry matter produced.

 #### Water Supply Observations